juspay/fencer/README.md

 * Fencer does not use Redis.
 * Fencer is implemented in Haskell, while `lyft/ratelimit` is implemented in Go.
-* In Fencer, the `limitRemaining` key is left out altogether if the remaining limit is zero.
+* In `lyft/ratelimit`, the `limitRemaining` key is left out altogether if the remaining limit is zero.
 For all non-zero values it is given in the usual key-value notation, e.g., `"limitRemaining": 4`.
+Fencer always returns the key, including when the value is zero:
+  `"limitRemaining": 0`.

 ## Limitations